shailendradangwal/Javascript/README.md

-This is my journey of learning JavaScript.
+My journey of learning JavaScript.